helat001/Telco-Customers-Churn/README.md

     - Must have an onboarding startegy with tailored support to customers to reduce early churn.

  3. Promote Add-on Services:
-    - Shap summary shows that a lack of services like tech support and online security contributes to higher churn.
+    - Shap summary plot shows that a lack of services like tech support and online security contributes to higher churn.
     - Maybe these services make the customers feel more engaged and increase their satisfaction.
     - Offer free trials for these services or bundle them in plans for a discount can reduce churn.